kchen21/RubyGemsSearch/README.md

 [heroku]: https://rubygems-search.herokuapp.com

-RubyGems Search is an full-stack web app that I built for Teachable's Growth Team Developer Test.
+RubyGems Search is a full-stack web app that I built for Teachable's Growth Team Developer Test.
 It allows users to search for gems in the RubyGems database and favorite them as well.

 RubyGems Search utilizes Ruby on Rails on the back end and React.js on the front end.
 I constructed it using a Redux architecture and JSON API.
 On the server side, I used the RubyGems gem to make queries to RubyGems' database to fetch search results.